 Reproductive Health Care and Advocacy Fellowship

 The Reproductive Health Care and Advocacy Fellowship is a year-long intensive clinical training program that develops family medicine leaders who provide, teach, and advocate for access to equitable and person-centered reproductive health care, including abortion.
 We envision a vibrant and diverse community of clinical leaders and change-makers with the power to provide and create access to equitable and person-centered reproductive health care in the United States.

 Four out of five people in the United States receive their health care from primary care providers.
 Yet, fewer than 6% of family medicine residency programs provide training in abortion and comprehensive management of early pregnancy loss.
 Our fellowship program helps fill this training gap.

 We started out training just one fellow per year.
-With donations from grassroots supporters and a grant from the Horace W. Goldsmith Foundation, we have been able to increase the number of fellows we train to five fellows a year at sites in Massachusetts, Michigan, New Jersey, New York, and Washington state.
+With donations from grassroots supporters and a grant from the Horace W. Goldsmith Foundation, we have been able to increase the number of fellows we train to six fellows a year at sites in Massachusetts, Michigan, New Jersey, New York, and Washington state.
 But, we can do more.
 Help us achieve our goal of training family physicians to become skilled providers and advocates for expanding access to reproductive health care.

 Check out this video from our 10-year anniversary celebration of the fellowship, which highlights the impact of and our vision for expanding the fellowship.

 Make a donation

 Your gift allows us to train and support health care providers across the United States so they can offer patients compassionate and comprehensive care.